 And then I get sick…and in my feverish and achy state, I cannot remember any of my recipes.
 I have no energy to get up and prepare my own remedies.
 My hubby wants to help and asks me what to make and what to do.
 Since I’m not in a good mental space to help him be able to help me….I end up drinking conventional tea bags and using cough syrup from the grocery store.
 Who knows how old the tea bags are and if they are even made with good quality ingredients.
 And that store-bought cough syrup is almost pure sugar…blegh!

 But not this year.
 Nope.
 This year I am going to be prepared to help BOTH me and my hubby get through the winter and cold/flu season.
-I am making huge jars of various herbal preparations so that all I have to do is instruct him to pour hot water in a quart jar over 4-6 tbsp. of one of the homemade herbal tea combinations that I have ready to use.
+I bought way too many herbs from Mountain Rose Herbs and I’m making huge jars of various herbal preparations so that all I have to do is instruct him to pour hot water in a quart jar over 4-6 tbsp. of one of the homemade herbal tea combinations that I have ready to use.

 I already feel proud of myself for getting organized and prepared like this.
 We’ll see how it goes!